 Elections are considered important in every part of the world because it is the way for the citizens to elect the government.
-The elections all over the world take place through voting.
+Elections all over the world take place through voting.
 However, the election body is different from one country to another.
 In this article, we will learn who is the current election commissioner of India and about the varying ways to present a Speech On Election In India.
 It can be a Long Speech On Election Commission In India or a Short Election Speech In India.

-Long Speech on Election Commission In India
+Long Speech on Election Commission in India

 This type of Long Speech On Election In India is helpful to know about a certain topic in detail especially for students in grades 8-12.

 Good Morning to one and all present here.
 I am here to deliver a speech on the Election Commission of India, you must have heard about Elections that happen from time to time but have you wondered who takes care of the smooth execution of it?
 Let us find out.
 We have a constitutional organisation in India that oversees the entire election process.
 The Election Commission is the name of this constitutional body.
 The Lok Sabha, Rajya Sabha, state legislatures, and presidential and vice-presidential elections are all under the authority of the Election Commission.